ingl3585/tamagotchi/README.md

 ### 4. INTERVIEW PRACTICE - EST TIME: 15min

-1. Under the TIME MANAGEMENT section write your answer to the following interview question:
+- Answer the following interview question:
    - **Sometimes it’s just not possible to get everything on your to-do list done.
 Tell me about a time your responsibilities got a little overwhelming.
 What did you do?**.
-2. All answers must be at least a paragraph in length however the more you write the more you have to talk about.
+   - All answers must be at least a paragraph in length however the more you write the more you have to talk about.

-3. Add a link to the following [spreadheet](https://docs.google.com/spreadsheets/u/0/d/1brTSyF1pa1bjWFS5yUrMyizd3sZgvYn5uLet93aZKVg/edit) to your shared google doc.
+   - **Tell me about a time you set a goal for yourself.
+How did you go about ensuring that you would meet your objective?**.